 The Approach: Going back to basics and defining their brand

-We began by immersing ourselves in their business, understanding how it operates and learning how it all began back in 1837 right up to how they run their business today.
+We began by immersing ourselves in their Tunbridge Wells based business, understanding how it operates and learning how it all began back in 1837 right up to how they run their business today.
 We performed research with their staff and their customers to gather insight to understand what makes them tick and how they were perceived.

 Through gathering as much insight as possible we were able to define their core purpose and create a brand positioning statement.
-Next water tight proof points were developed to create core messages which would resonate with customers and influence the output of future marketing assets.
+Next water tight proof points were developed to create key messages which would resonate with customers and influence the output of future marketing assets.